In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 Recently, we tried to analyze one of the most lucrative niches in the health space and guess what?

-After every two weeks, we’re seeing young affiliate sites built from expired domains ranking on top and cashing in massive commissions, nonstop.
+After every two weeks, we’re seeing young affiliate sites built from aged domains ranking on top and cashing in massive commissions, nonstop.

 But that’s not all.